 5.1 Term: The term of this agreement is indefinite unless terminated as provided below or by other mutual agreement.

 5.2 Termination by Resignation or Retirement: The Minister may terminate voluntarily by providing ninety (90) days' notice in writing to the Chair of the Board; such termination will become effective at the end of the ninety (90) day period or any mutually agreed upon longer period.
+This is consistent with Article IX, Section 7 of the VUU By-Laws.
 The Minister will continue to perform all duties and to provide for an effective transfer of duties during that time.
 At its option and discretion, the Board may reduce or eliminate the ninety (90) day notice period and provide pay in lieu of notice for duration of time period for which the notice is shortened or eliminated.

 5.3 Termination Due to Death or Disability